 Implementing swallow-wort biocontrol (Richard Casagrande, University of Rhode Island).
 Casagrande and his team will raise, release, and monitor Hypena opulenta, a European leaf-feeding moth, for three years in North America, to assess the effectiveness of the insect in controlling European swallow-wort, a plant invasive in North America and toxic to mammals.

-Developing an IPM program for western bean cutworm, a new corn and dry bean pest in the Northeast Region (John Tooker, Pennsylvania State University).
+Developing an IPM program for western bean cutworm, a new corn and dry bean pest in the Northeast Region (John Tooker, Penn State).
 Tooker and his group plan to develop a monitoring network for western bean cutworm in the Northeast, and work on refining the pheromone formula used to attract WBC into monitoring traps.

 Handheld mobile application technology for pest identification and scouting in Christmas tree and conifer nursery production (Elizabeth Lamb, Cornell University).
 Lamb and her group will create and demonstrate an application for mobile hand-held devices to assist growers in identification and scouting for insect, disease, and weed pests of conifers.